GauBen/gautier.dev/src/articles/draft-js-imports/index.md

 I should have added a [`<table>` layout](https://thehistoryoftheweb.com/tables-layout-absurd/) for nostalgia, but I digress.

-Somehow, people were bored of doing the same thing over and over again<sup>[_citation needed_]</sup> and started turning themselves to reusable bits of JavaScript, usually called **libraries**.
+Somehow, people got bored of doing the same thing over and over again<sup>[_citation needed_]</sup> and started turning themselves to reusable bits of JavaScript, usually called **libraries**.
 The most famous one is probably jQuery, born in 2006, but there were a lot of them. ([JS fatigue](https://news.ycombinator.com/item?id=10796567) ain't new, folks.)

 How do you include a library in your page?
 You add a `<script>` tag, and you're done.